robert-hawkins/learning-coding/README.md

-# Learning Ruby
+# Learning Coding
-All of the Codecademy project thingys I did while learning Ruby.
+All of the Codecademy project thingys I did while learning different coding languages.